 After the operation, I was told that there were still no clear results, it would take months and months of further tests to get anywhere at all.
 I was later diagnosed with EDS - Ehlers Danlos Syndrome .
 It's pretty much responsible for my all of my ongoing symptoms - issues with food, vomiting, headaches, tumours, joint pain and a weak immune system as well as heart palpitations to boot!

 Once out of hospital and on the mend, I began slowly adding a food item each week into my diets - it was a very long process.
 I didn't add food groups, but individual food items - which enabled me to pinpoint my exact trigger foods, I also wrote every single thing down.
 As my body accepted more and more foods, I began to speed up the process, adding something new every 3 days.
 Whilst all I wanted to do was eat anything and everything, finding out what my trigger foods were taught me a lot.
 It made me research the foods I could and couldn't have - looking at what the nutritional benefits were for each thing, and working out where I could get important vitamins and minerals from other sources.

 This process also changed my tastebuds, I became used to foods that weren't sweetened with refined sugar.
 It does take time though, so please don't expect to automatically like something you would deem as healthy if you're used to eating the not so healthy foods!
 If you've ever cut down on sugar in tea or coffee, you'll know it takes a good while to get used to it - however if you try a cup with the amount of sugar you had before it'll seem far too sweet.

-I'll see you next Saturday to chat about what ingredient substitutes I use in place of dairy, refined sugar, gluten and meat when making home made free from meals.
+I'll see you next Saturday to chat about ingredient substitutes I use in place of dairy, refined sugar, gluten and meat when making home made free from meals.